Andrew0Hill/EDPathways-GitHub-Profile-Tips/README.md

 ### 2.1 Creating Private Repositories

-You can mark a repository as private when you create it:
+When creating a repository, there is an option to keep the repository private:

 > <img src="assets/private_repo.png" width=50%>
 <!-- > ![Creating a private repository](assets/private_repo.png) -->